gracecw/myprojects/Machine Learning/SF_Parking/README.md

 The goal of the project is to predict whether a parking spot is available at a given date time on a given street for the time period between March 2014 and November 2016.
 We used all three datasets provided for the model, namely 'train-parking.csv', 'ParkingSensorData.csv', and 'parkingrecords.csv'.
 We refer them as training data, sensor data, and records data respectively.

+We performed extensive data preprocessing and feature engineering including geocoding physical addresses and creating street clusters, and built a predictive model using random forest classifier which achieved best F1 of 0.63.

 For better version control and easier future reference we have put our work to four separate folders as shown above.
 Below we describe the contents in each folder.

 ### Data Folder: